diliproshitha/neo-trader/README.md

    Position details popup will appear.
    - Open the extension, and it will show the position details.
    - Select desired order execution type.
 (Market order or Pending order)
    - If execution type is pending, then select pending order type.
-If set to `Auto`, EA will determine whether to place to a Limit order or a Buy order according to current price.
+If set to `Auto`, EA will determine whether to place to a Limit order or a Stop order according to current price.
    - Then click on `Send` button.
 Trade will be placed in the Metatrader platform.

 #### If you have any issues regarding EA or browser plugin, please raise a Github issue.